tomjoht/learnapidoc/_docs/code_tutorials/evaluating-api-design.md

 > **Use nouns for resources** and avoid anything that looks like procedure calls.
 There’s no need for endpoints like `/getContacts` when we’re using HTTP methods.
 Instead, your resource would be named `/contacts` and you could perform the `GET` action (and any others that are relevant) against that resource. ([Basic API Design Guide & Best Practices](https://stoplight.io/api-design-guide/basics/))

 At the most basic level, REST API endpoints and their supported operations have a noun + verb grammar (e.g., `contacts` with a `READ` operation).
 If the endpoint name blends the resource with the operation, as in `getContacts`, it can both be redundant as well as misleading.
-Separate nouns from verbs when it comes endpoint names.
+Separate nouns from verbs when it comes to endpoint names.

 Note that this same convention might not be the case with [native library APIs](nativelibraryapis_overview.html), such as a Java API.
 With native library APIs, the same resource might not have different operations that you can apply to it; instead, the APIs are often functions that perform specific actions, so a `getContacts` function might make sense.